AdamTogether/Anomaly-Detection/README.md

 ## Installation

 This project was written using [Python 3.6.7](https://www.python.org/downloads/release/python-367/) on [Ubuntu 16.04 (Xenial)](http://hr.releases.ubuntu.com/16.04.5/).
-The following instructions assume you are using a Linux workstation.
+The following instructions assume you are using a Linux workstation with Python 3.X.X.

 First, if you don't already have pip installed:
 ```bash